 Transfer courses that do not originate at a NC community college may be used under the CAA with the following stipulations.

-- Courses must be from a regionally accredited (e.g., SACS) institution of higher education; and
+- Courses must be from a regionally accredited (e.g., SACSCOC) institution of higher education;

 - Courses must meet general education requirements; and